CozyBrian/cozyutils/README.md

 1. Clone the repo
 1. Run "bun install"
 1. Run "bun run build"
-1. Copy the contents of the bin directory to (honestly idk, I've just exported my to path)
+1. Copy the contents of the bin directory to (honestly idk, I've just exported mine to path)

 ## Usage